ksaaskil/functional-programming-examples/monocle-ts/optics-part-1.md

 );
 ```

-See [artists.test.ts](https://github.com/ksaaskil/functional-programming-examples/blob/master/monocle-ts/artists.test.ts) in the accompanying repository for an example of how to zoom into the oldest member of the band.
+See the test file in [the accompanying repository](https://github.com/ksaaskil/functional-programming-examples/blob/master/monocle-ts) for an example of how to zoom into the oldest member of the band.

 `Optional` allows us to zoom into values that may not exist.
 In the next article, we'll see how `Traversal` and `Fold` can be used to zoom into multiple values (like all members of the band).